Home / Politics (page 20)

 Minority files RTI request at DACF; demands cost DRIP, others

 The Minority in Parliament has submitted a Right to Information (RTI) request to the District Assembly Common Fund (DACF), seeking details about the recently launched District Road Improvement Programme (DRIP).
-The National Democratic Congress (NDC) Members of Parliament are requesting information on the specifications and details of each unit of …
+The National Democratic Congress (NDC) Members of Parliament are requesting information on the specifications and details of each unit of equipment designated for the DRIP.
+The request, signed by Bawku …

 Read More »